TheRealQuicT/Auto-Coffee/README.md

 This Repository is used as a Auto brew for my morning coffee.
 Using python-kasa I am controling my TP-Link plug to turn on 10 minutes before my alarm, brewing myself a fresh pot of coffee ready for me every morning before I wake up.

 To get started, install the requirments using `pip install -r requirements.txt`

+Copy the `.env.example` file and fill in your information.
+Don't forget to change the file name from `.env.example` to `.env`